janvts/routing-template/README.md

 </body>
 </html>
 ````
-Alternatively, you can also write an error element and add it to the router configuration.
+Alternatively, you can also write an error element and add it to the router configuration, you can also find an example for that in the template.

 ## Using a basename